RU-Automated-Reasoning-Group/GCRL-LTL/README.md

 # Instructing goal-conditioned agents with LTL objectives

+Goal-conditioned reinforcement learning (RL) is a powerful approach for learning general-purpose skills by reaching diverse goals.
+However, it has limitations when it comes to task-conditioned policies, where goals are specified by temporally extended instructions written in the Linear Temporal Logic (LTL) formal language.
+Existing approaches for finding LTL-satisfying policies rely on sampling a large set of LTL instructions during training to adapt to unseen tasks at inference time.
+However, these approaches do not guarantee generalization to out-of-distribution LTL objectives, which may have increased complexity.
+In this paper, we propose a novel neurosymbolic approach to address this challenge.
+We show that simple goal-conditioned RL agents can be instructed to follow arbitrary LTL specifications without additional training over the LTL task space.

 ## ZoneEnv

 We use a robot from Safety Gym called Point, with one actuator for turning and another for moving forward or backward.
 An agent can observe the LiDAR information of its surrounding zones.
 Given this indirect geographical information, it has to visit and/or avoid certain zones to satisfy sampled LTL task specifications.
 The initial positions of the zones and the robot are random in every episode.